 Sytner Group represents the world’s most desirable car manufacturers in over 140 retailing locations across the UK.
 During 2017, Sytner Group remained the UK's largest motor dealer by revenue, employing over 9,000 people and retailing over 180,000 cars per annum however, despite our growth and increasing scale, we are proud to still retain a strong family ‘Sytner’ culture across all of our dealerships.
 Our success has been built by every team member working together and contributing to our one team ethos.
 We strive to deliver an exceptional customer experience; our colleagues are highly trained, enthusiastic, knowledgeable and driven to deliver our fundamental commitment to our customers; we strive to get it right first time and make each and every interaction special.
 Our ultimate aim is to be considered the best company to work for in the industry and the best company to do business with.

 Sytner Group is headquartered in Leicester, England with sites across the UK operating under a portfolio of well-known brands.
 Sytner Group’s parent company, Penske Automotive Group, is headquartered in Detroit, Michigan in the USA.
-This statement relates solely to Sytner Group.
+This statement relates solely to Sytner Group and all the entities that it represents:

 Our colleagues are all provided with a written contract of employment as well as access to a company handbook which contains any policy that governs their employment.
 Each colleague has a personal responsibility to read the handbook, as well as to ensure that they fully understand our obligations and the consequences associated with any breach of those obligations.
 We are committed to uncompromising integrity in all that we do and how we relate to each other and to our customers.